narslan/chicken-pgn-abnf/README.md

 TODO:
 - a file splitter utility function that split big pgn files efficently.
 - using define-record-type to construct record types out of moves and tags
+- add an http client to retrieve pgn files from remote.
 ###  Sample Usage

 ```